Disciplinary hearing: complete guide + free templates

 But if they believe that there is a disciplinary case to answer, they should move on to scheduling the disciplinary hearing.
 You'll need to invite the employee to the hearing by letter.

 How to write a disciplinary letter (including disciplinary letter template)

-The employee is entitled to bring a companion with them to their disciplinary meeting – that could be a co-worker or a trade union representative.
-This letter is a good time to let them know so they can organise it.
+- who they can bring with them to the meeting – the employee is entitled to bring a companion with them to their disciplinary meeting, that could be a co-worker or a trade union representative.

 When you're in the disciplinary hearing, however, it's worth remembering that their companion can't answer questions on the employee's behalf.
 They can support them and confer with them, but can't answer questions for them.

 Need help writing your disciplinary letter?
 Click below to download our free disciplinary letter template.